Considerations for Awning Installation

 If you’re looking for a way to beat the Sacramento summer heat, an awning can be a great investment.
-When installed onto the exterior of a home or commercial building, an awning helps reduce indoor temperatures by keeping sunlight off of windows and doors.
-Likewise, when situated over an outdoor deck or patio, an awning can increase the area’s usefulness on both sunny and rainy days.
+When applied to the exterior of a home or commercial building, an awning installation helps reduce indoor temperatures by keeping sunlight off of windows and doors.
+In fact, According to research conducted by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), when in direct sunlight, a fabric awning can cut a south-facing window’s solar heat gain by more than half and a west-facing window’s solar heat gain by as much as 75 percent.
+Furthermore, when situated over an outdoor deck or patio, an awning installation can increase the area’s usefulness on both sunny and rainy days.

-When choosing an awning, you’ll want to find one that not only provides the aforementioned functional benefits but also complements your home.
+When choosing awnings, look for products that not only provide the aforementioned functional benefits but also complement your home.
 Here are some aspects to consider when making your choice:

-In addition to choosing an awning that’s aesthetically appropriate for your home or commercial building, it’s important to pick one that’s functionally appropriate.
-For example, you need to make sure your awning will cast a shade pattern that fully covers the window, door or general area you’re targeting for shade.
-Furthermore, depending on the application, you may want either a retractable awning or a fixed awning.
+Besides being aesthetically appropriate for your home or commercial building, your awning installation should also be functionally appropriate.
+For example, you need to make sure the awning will cast a shade pattern that fully covers the window, door or general area you’re targeting for shade.
+Furthermore, depending on the application, you may want either a retractable awning or a fixed awning installation.
 Fixed awnings work well for front porches or storefronts where shade is consistently desired, whereas retractable awnings are good for backyard patios, outdoor living spaces and similar areas where full sunlight may be intermittently preferred.

 Choosing an awning color isn’t as simple as it may seem.
 Besides referencing the colors of your house paint and trim, it’s good to consider the hues found in your yard and landscape.
 You should also consider the shape and architectural character of your home.
 For instance, if your home has a rounded feel, you’re probably better off choosing a solid color, whereas if your home has a modern, angular design, a striped pattern may provide a nice complement.